jacquescorbytuech/Blog/src/_posts/writing/20191109_failed_projects.md

+---
-Title: A Long List of Failed Projects
+title: A Long List of Failed Projects
-Slug: failed-projects
+permalink: failed-projects
-Date: 2019-11-09 11:46
+date: 2019-11-09
+---

 I've had a lot of projects fail over the years, here's a non-exhaustive list of them and some reasons why they failed